Privacy policy

 Purpose: This cookie is used for Instagram marketing purposes.

-Expiry date: after the end of the session
+Expiration date: after the end of the session

-How long and where is the data stored?
+How long and where will the data be stored?

-Instagram shares the information it receives between the Facebook companies with external partners and with people you connect with around the world.
-Data processing is carried out in compliance with our own data policy.
-For security reasons, among other things, your data is distributed across the world on Facebook servers.
+Instagram shares the information received with Facebook companies, external partners, and individuals you connect with worldwide.
+Data processing is carried out in compliance with its own data policy.
+Your data is distributed on Facebook servers worldwide, including for security reasons.
 Most of these servers are located in the USA.

 How can I delete my data or prevent data storage?

-Thanks to the General Data Protection Regulation, you have the right to information, transferability, correction and deletion of your data.
+Thanks to the General Data Protection Regulation, you have the right to information, portability, correction, and deletion of your data.
 You can manage your data in the Instagram settings.
-If you want to completely erase your data on Instagram, you need to permanently delete your Instagram account.
+If you want to completely delete your data on Instagram, you must permanently delete your Instagram account.

-And this is how the Instagram account deletion works:
+And this is how the deletion of the Instagram account works:

-If you delete your account entirely, Instagram will delete posts such as your photos and status updates.
-Information that other people have shared about you is not part of your account and consequently will not be deleted.
+If you delete your account completely, Instagram will delete posts such as your photos and status updates.
+Information that other people have shared about you does not belong to your account and therefore will not be deleted.

-- Internet Explorer: Delete and manage cookies
+- Internet Explorer: Deleting and Managing Cookies

-- Microsoft Edge: Deleting and managing cookies
+- Microsoft Edge: Deleting and Managing Cookies

-You can also basically set up your browser so that you are always informed when a cookie is to be set.
+You can also generally set up your browser to always inform you when a cookie is to be set.
 Then you can always decide individually whether you want to allow the cookie or not.

 GOOGLE RECAPTCHA PRIVACY POLICY